aden-abdirahman/Note-Taker/README.md

 ### Description:

-Create an application called Note Taker that can be used to write and save notes.
+A note taking application that can be used to write and save notes.
 This application will use an Express.js back end and will save and modify notes using a database.

 Screenshots of running program: ![](public/assets/images/screenshot1.png) ![](public/assets/images/screenshot2.png)